mrgreyh01/Fanzone/README.md

 npm start
 ```

-Thento start Django in terminal 1:
+Then to start Django in terminal 1:
 ```
 python manage.py runserver
 ```